MehediH/Bulksplash/README.md

 `npx bulksplash`

 This will automatically download and let you use Bulksplash.
-To be able to use Bulksplash whever you like, you can install it globally using `npm`:
+To be able to use Bulksplash wherever you like, you can install it globally using `npm`:

 `npm install bulksplash --g`